mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 | Throwing knife/shuriken | Physical     | (STR + 1)P    | –1           | 4R           | 25¥           |

 **BOWS**
+---

 Bows: This could be a traditional longbow of fiberglass or wood, or possibly a modern compound-and-pulley bow.
 Both are archaic and rare weapons on the streets of 2075, and both have the advantage of being hacker- proof.
-Reloading a bow takes a Minor Action (Ready Weapon).
+Reloading a bow takes a Simple Action (Ready Weapon).

 Bows have ratings that indicate the minimum Strength you need to use that weapon.
 When attacking with a bow, a character whose Strength is less than the Strength minimum suffers a –3 modifier per point below the minimum; this penalty reflects the difficulty they have in pulling the bow and nocking an arrow.
 The weapon’s Rating is also used to determine its range and damage (maximum Rating is 10).
 Use the lowest value of your Strength, the bow’s rating, or the arrow Rating for range and damage when attacking a target, because your average Rating 10 titanium-sheathed beryllium-alloy bow tends to turn wood or fiberglass arrows into powder when they hit a target.